Gpstrackergsm/psychology-ai-quiz/README.md

 Book recommendations live in [`backend/data/books.json`](backend/data/books.json).
 Each entry contains a `category`, `title`, `author`, `summary`, `coverImage`, and `purchaseLink`.
 Add or edit items to expand MindMatch with new focus areas or titles.

+> **Important:** MindMatch only surfaces purchase links from [`psychology.com.co`](https://www.psychology.com.co/).
+Any links that do not start with `https://www.psychology.com.co/product-page/` are ignored at runtime.

 ## Quiz Content

 Quiz questions are stored in [`frontend/src/data/quizData.js`](frontend/src/data/quizData.js).
 Update prompts, options, categories, or scoring to match your program’s needs.